Skip to main content

 RTK Query supports defining endpoints that run arbitrary async logic and return a result.
 Individual endpoints on createApi accept a queryFn property, which let you write your own async function with whatever logic you want inside.

-This can be useful for scenarios where you want to have particularly different behaviour for a single endpoint, or where the query itself is not relevant, including:
+This can be useful for scenarios where you want to have particularly different behavior for a single endpoint, or where the query itself is not relevant, including:

 • One-off queries that use a different base URL